ds-fau-ck/Near-Real-Time-AirBnB-Data-Pipeline-with-CDC-Implementation-on-Azure/README.md

 ### 1. **Change Data Capture (CDC)**

 **Change Data Capture (CDC)** captures changes (inserts, updates, deletes) from transactional or NoSQL databases.
-This project implements a **CDC pipeline** on Azure to enable near real-time integration of AirBnB's customer and booking data.
+This project implements a **CDC pipeline** on Azure to enable near real-time data integration of AirBnB's customer and booking data.

 ---

 ### 2. **Azure Data Lake Storage (ADLS)**

-**Azure Data Lake Storage (ADLS)** is used to store incoming **CSV files** that contain customer updates every 30 minutes.
-The files are processed, archived, and then ingested into Synapse for further transformation and analysis.
+**In the Azure Data Lake Storage (ADLS)**, incoming **CSV files** that contain customer updates are stored every 30 minutes.
+The files are processed, ingested into Synapse DWH for further transformation and analysis and then moved to the archived folder.

 ---

 ### 3. **Cosmos DB: AirBnB Booking Data**

-The backend of the AirBnB system interacts with **Cosmos DB**, which stores booking data in the **Bookings** container.
-A Python script simulates continuous booking data generation. **CDC updates** triggered by Cosmos DB ensure near real-time data flow for processing.
+The backend of the Python scripts interacts with **Cosmos DB**, which stores booking data in the **Bookings** container.
+A Python script simulates booking data generation. **CDC updates** triggered by Cosmos DB ensure near-real-time data flow for processing.

 ---